DrDam/Japloora/README.md

 - payload :
     - "sub" parameter : site_key
     - "use" parameter : my_username
+    - "iat" parameter : timestamp in token creation
-- secret key are a SHA256 encrytption of user_password
+- secret key are a SHA256 encrytption of
+    - SHA256 encrytpted user_password concatenated with timestamp ( 'iat' paremeter)

-Parameters ( site_key, username and user_password ) are exchange out-of-line and the password where never send from client to server
+A token are valid for only 15min.
+It's recommanded gerenate a new on each call Parameters ( site_key, username and user_password ) are exchange out-of-line and the password where never send from client to server